tidev/titanium-docs/docs/api/titanium/ui/optiondialog.md

 with the option items represented in a picker.
 The previously-selected, or default, item can be set on creation.

-You can assign a [View](Titanium.UI.View) to the [androidView](Titanium.UI.OptionDialog.androidView) property to define a custom dialog UI and layout, or you can assign a set of options to the [options](Titanium.UI.OptionDialog.options) property, but not both.
-If both of these properties are set, the custom view will appear but the options will be hidden.
+You can assign a [View](Titanium.UI.View) to the <Titanium.UI.OptionDialog.androidView> property to define a custom dialog UI and layout, or you can assign a set of options to the
+<Titanium.UI.OptionDialog.options> property, but not both.
+If both of these properties are set, the custom view
+will appear but the options will be hidden.

 Buttons below the picker may be optionally defined using the `buttonNames` property.